 A Tool to Help You Get Started

-If you do want some help with the direction of your business or are just curious, we have a free worksheet for defining your company’s Purpose.
+If you do want some help with the direction of your business or are just curious, sign up below for our free brand strategy workbook.
 Please note, this is not a hack or a shortcut — it’s a structure that’s designed to help you outline the Core Purpose, Values, Vision, and Big Goals for your business without wasting time or going in circles along the way.

 Taking the time to write those things down is great step toward a stronger understanding of where your business is headed and how you’ll get there.